Director, Harriman Institute

 Welcome to my webpage.
 I am a professor of political science at Columbia

-University and the Director of the Harriman Institute, although I am on
+University and the Director of the Harriman Institute.
+Thanks to a

 generous three-year grant from the Russian government, I am also the